SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Lexical Structure
 =================

-The lexical structure of Swift describes what sequence of characters form valid tokens of the language.
+The :newTerm:`lexical structure` of Swift describes what sequence of characters form valid tokens of the language.
 These valid tokens form the lowest-level building blocks of the language and are used to describe the rest of the language in subsequent chapters.